Rowsim/react-node-multiplayer/README.md

 # react-node-multiplayer
-A simple multiplayer demo using:
+A simple multiplayer client and server using:

 ### Client:
 ReactJS